Available Buns

 We place rabbits up to approximately four years of age.
 Beyond that stage, rabbits remain with us as permanent residents.

-Rabbits may be reserved with a $50 deposit, with the remaining balance due in cash at pickup.
-You can review our full Sales & Placement Policy here for additional details.
+A $50 deposit will hold a rabbit, with the remaining balance due in cash at pickup.
+You can review our full Sales & Placement Policy for additional details.

 Our Approach to Placement